laroche/tastyworks-pnl/README.md

 - Profit and loss is only calculated like for normal stocks, no special handling for options until now.
 - Missing conversion from USD to EUR.
-  - Download official conversion data and include it also inline here.
 - Filter out tax gains due to currency changes.
 - Does not work with futures.
 - Translate text output into German.